openshift/enhancements/enhancements/ingress/haproxy-router-compression.md

 HAProxy in OpenShift 3.x exposed compression variables, so lack of access to the variables in OpenShift 4.x is a migration blocker for customers that were using them in OpenShift 3.x.

-The ability to configure compression was available in 3.x, but it applied only to the HAProxy `defaults` configuration section, and supported only the `gzip` compression algorithm.
-This proposal reintroduces and then enhances the previous implementation in these ways:
+The ability to configure compression was available in 3.11 and disappeared in 4.x.
+This proposal reintroduces this ability to the extent of feature parity with 3.11.
-- allow the `frontend`, and `backend` sections in addition to the `defaults` section, which would provide for more fine-grain configuration at the route level.
-- allow a choice of `gzip` or `raw-deflate` compression algorithms.

 ### Goals

-Enable the configuration of HTTP compression global defaults via the `IngressControllerSpec`.
+Enable the configuration of HTTP compression global defaults via the `IngressControllerSpec`, which will expose the two environment variables `ROUTER_ENABLE_COMPRESSION` and `ROUTER_COMPRESSION_MIME`.

-Enable the configuration of HTTP compression for route backends/frontends via route annotations.

-Enable HTTP compression on selected MIME types, be they wildcard (e.g. text/*, application/*, etc.) or specific (e.g. text/html, text/plain, text/css, application/json, image/svg+xml, font/eot, etc.).
-Not all MIME types benefit from compression, but there is a short list found [here](https://letstalkaboutwebperf.com/en/gzip-brotli-server-config/) that will be implemented as a part of this proposal.
+Enable HTTP compression on selected MIME types, be they wildcard (e.g. `text/*`, `application/*`, etc.) or specific (e.g. `text/html`, `text/plain`, `text/css`, `application/json`, `image/svg+xml`, `font/eot`, etc.).

-By exposing ROUTER_ENABLE_COMPRESSION, any HTTP request with the header "Accept-Encoding: gzip" or "Accept-Encoding: raw-deflate" with a MIME type that matches one of the configured ROUTER_COMPRESSION_MIME types will have HTTP compression applied to its payload.
+By exposing the environment variables, any HTTP request that terminates within HAProxy, with the header **"Accept-Encoding: gzip"**, and with a MIME type that matches one of the configured MIME types, will qualify to have HTTP compression applied to its payload.
+Note 1: HAProxy can skip compression if it does not have the resources available to provide compression at the moment when it is requested.

 ### Non-Goals

+Though it is possible to provide the following options, they are not included in this proposal because they were not requested in the RFE, which requests only feature parity with OCP 3.11.

+* It is possible for us to validate the MIME types in order to preclude pointless compression on data that is already compressed.
+This proposal specifically allows admins to choose their own MIME types but will provide guidance in the godoc on how to avoid pointless compression.
+It is more likely that we would receive a request to change the allowed MIME types, than to receive a request for support on a HAProxy spending unnecessary resources on compression duties.

-HAProxy provides for the choice of compression algorithm (e.g. `identity`, `gzip`, `deflate`, and `raw-deflate`) but this proposal selectively covers only the `gzip` and `raw-deflate` algorithms.
+* HAProxy provides for the choice of compression algorithm (e.g. `identity`, `gzip`, `deflate`, and `raw-deflate`).
+This proposal covers only the `gzip` algorithm.
-The `identity` algorithm is for debugging and doesn't apply any change on data.
-The `deflate` algorithm is a variation on `gzip` that is not supported on all browsers and lacks universal value.

-HAProxy allows compression to be applied to the `listen` section as well as the `defaults`, `backend`, and `frontend` sections of the configuration file.
-A `listen` section is used to define a combined `frontend` and `backend`.
+* HAProxy allows compression to be applied to the `listen`, `defaults`, `backend`, and `frontend` sections of the configuration file.
+This proposal covers only the global `defaults` section.
-Since the current OpenShift HAProxy template only has a `listen` definition for the `StatsPort`, and doesn't allow user configuration of a `listen` section, it is not considered in this proposal.

-HAProxy provides a `compression offload` configuration option that makes HAProxy remove the "Accept-Encoding" header to prevent backend servers from compressing responses.
+* HAProxy provides a `compression offload` configuration option that makes HAProxy remove the "Accept-Encoding" header to prevent backend servers from compressing responses.
 This forces all response compression to happen within HAProxy, jeopardizing its performance.
 This configuration option is not recommended, even by HAProxy guides, so it is omitted from this proposal.

-A performance tuning variable, `maxcomprate`, sets the maximum per-process input compression rate to the specified number of kilobytes per second.
+* HAProxy provides a performance tuning variable, `maxcomprate`, to set the maximum per-process input compression rate to the specified number of kilobytes per second.
 It works in conjunction with `tune.comp.maxlevel` to rate-limit the compression level to save data bandwidth.
-Another, `maxcompcpuusage`, does the same to save limit CPU used on compression.
+Another, `maxcompcpuusage`, does the same to limit CPU used on compression.
 Neither variable is currently exposed, and both are omitted from this proposal.
-Other per-session performance tuning variables like `maxconnrate`, which set the maximum per-process number of connections per second, and `maxsslrate`, which sets the maximum per-process number of SSL sessions per second, are not exposed either.
+(Other per-session performance tuning variables like `maxconnrate`, which set the maximum per-process number of connections per second, and `maxsslrate`, which sets the maximum per-process number of SSL sessions per second, are not exposed either.)

 ## Proposal

-Currently, the haproxy.cfg contains the lines below in the `defaults` section, but the mechanism for setting these environment variables is not exposed.
+Currently, OpenShift router's `haproxy-config.template` file contains the lines below in the `defaults` section, but the mechanism for setting the environment variables is not exposed.
 ```go
 defaults